Join over 6,000 people who are subscribed to receive a once daily email with all of our posts. Never miss out! Click here to subscribe.

 Details on the Moviepass

-Moviepass is kind of like the Netflix of movie theater going.
+Moviepass is like the Netflix of movie theater going.
 You pay a flat fee and then you can see as many 2D movies as you want during the month.
-The catch is you can only see 1 movie every 24 hours.
-You could still easily see 25-30 movies a month if you so choose.
+The catch was you can only see 1 movie every 24 hours.
+You could easily see 25-30 movies a month if you so chose.

 How Moviepass Works

 To be able to use Moviepass you need to have a smartphone.
 Everything is done via their app.
 Once you sign up they send you your Moviepass card.
 It looks just like a debit/credit card.

 When you get to the theater you then select which movie you would like to watch from the app.
 Moviepass then immediately sends the money needed for that movie to your Moviepass card.
 You must be within 100 yards of the theater in order to load money to your card.

 Some members are now being required to take a picture of their ticket stub after making the purchase.
 This is Moviepass’ attempt to combat fraud and abuse.